apify/apify-cli/README.md

 ```

 First, you will be prompted to select a template with the boilerplate for the act, to help you get started quickly.
-The command will create a directory called `my_hello_world` that contains a Node.js project
+The command will create a directory called `my-hello-world` that contains a Node.js project
 for the act and a few configuration files.

 ### Create a new act from existing project